rarepanther/google-kickstart/README.md

 # google-kickstart
-A collection of my solutions for previous google kickstart competitions.
+A collection of my python solutions for previous google kickstart competitions.